catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.txt

 - small bug: sometimes preview shows empty but the vs is not red incubus echo
 - big feature: get the volume of the audio file and then compare against ther est or a norm
 - small bug: mj beat it issue with ading older to titles and so changing the xml path
+- audioslave sections missing maybe cause its an original and i used my own logic to strip the DD

 dev issues:
 - Toolkit version flag does not sync to&from Github